Pavlos1/GRTrace/README.md

 If you wish to run `parsers/bin/mupdf_verify`, you will need to install [libmupdf](http://mupdf.com).
-Also, you will need to compile it separately with `cd parsers; make bin/verify_mupdf; cd ..` since I still cannot figure out how to get libmupdf stuff to compile.
+Also, you will need to compile it separately with `cd parsers; make bin/verify_mupdf; cd ..` since I make no guarantees about getting it to compile (tested only on Arch Linux).